 Alex Martelli Python Materials.
 Pypy - hacking it, using it.
 Speed/PerformanceTips.
 This page is devoted to various tips and tricks that help improve the performance of your Python programs.
 Wherever the information comes from someone else, I've tried to identify the source.
 Python has changed in some significant ways since I first wrote my "fast python" page in about 1996, which means that some of the orderings will have changed.
 I migrated it to the Python wiki in hopes others will help maintain it.
 You should always test these tips with your application and the specific version of the Python implementation you intend to use and not just blindly accept that one method is faster than another.

 See the profiling section for more details.
 Also new since this was originally written are packages like Cython, Pyrex, Psyco, Weave, Shed Skin and PyInline, which can dramatically improve your application's performance by making it easier to push performance-critical code into C or machine language.
 Other Versions Russian: Overview: Optimize what needs optimizing.
 What are the drawbacks of Stackless Python.
 Python - What stackless programming languages are available.
 3. Using Python on Windows — Python v2.7.2 documentation.
 This document aims to give an overview of Windows-specific behaviour you should know about when using Python on Microsoft Windows.
 3.1.
 A Python for Windows Tutorial.
 PyCon 2010:The Mighty Dictionary (#55) Default Parameter Values in Python.
 Code Like a Pythonista: Idiomatic Python.

 In this interactive tutorial, we'll cover many essential Python idioms and techniques in depth, adding immediately useful tools to your belt.
-There are 3 versions of this presentation: ©2006-2008, licensed under a Creative Commons Attribution/Share-Alike (BY-SA) license .
+Hidden features of Python.